Pictured: Ultimate Twice Baked Potatoes

 Turn the oven on to 350° F. (Note that the oven does not have to be fully up to temperature before you put the potato in.
 Convenient, right?)
 Scrub the potato with a vegetable brush.
 Prick all over with a fork or cut a deep slit on the top to release steam as it cooks.
 At this point, you can bake it three different ways:

-- Oil and season the skin, wrap in foil, place on oven rack or in a baking dish, and bake for 60 to 90 minutes.
+- Here's how to bake a potato with foil.
+Oil and season the skin, wrap in foil, place on oven rack or in a baking dish, and bake for 60 to 90 minutes.
 The skin will be tender.
 Pro tip: Pierce the potato before wrapping it in foil.
 If you pierce it afterwards, you might push bits of foil into the potato.
 (Not exactly what you want in your baked potato.)

 Great for cooks in a hurry.